terrianx/blueair/README.md

 Author: https://github.com/briancodex

 Intro: A single page website for a mock company that sells air.
+Adapted from briancodex's tutorial.

 Background: A website created to practice HTML, CSS, and JS and learn new frontend skills.
 Began in July 2021.